 Personal possessions - for example, a car, furniture and fittings in your house, and family belongings - are usually not included in the calculation of capital.
 However, this may not be the case where the Council has good reason to believe that something has been bought to reduce your capital in order to gain or increase entitlement to benefit.
-If the council decides that you deliberately got rid of capital just so that you can get Council Tax Support, it may assume that you have notional capital to the value of the capital you disposed of.
+If the Council decides that you deliberately disposed of capital just so that you can get LCTS, it may assume that you have notional capital to the value of the capital you disposed of.